 What you should consider in buying a

-best for long term use and hand held magnifiers are used for the
+magnifier is best for long term use and a hand book magnifier for reading is used for the

 - Allows for long duration use.